ebenezer2015/Udacity-Data-Engineering-Capstone-Project/README.md

 - Immigration table

 **Dimension tables:**
-1. Migrant
+1. Time
-1. Status
+1. airports
-1. Visa
+1. city_demographics
-1. Demographics
+1. temperatures
 1. Airport
-1. Country Temperature
-1. Date

 ## Project Structure
 The project structure is shown as the following: